-- Pubs – You shouldn’t go to London without hitting up the pubs.
-Try the traditional cask ales while people watching, always entertaining.
+You shouldn’t go to London without hitting up the pubs.
+Try the traditional cask ales while people-watching, always entertaining.
 The Black Friar pub near Blackfriar’s tube station is a great option with an outdoor patio.

-- Street cafes and performers in Covent Garden – Right in the center of London you’ll find a pedestrian area in Covent Garden.
+Right in the center of London, you’ll find a pedestrian area in Covent Garden.
 Go there.
 Have a drink, watch the street performers and all the passersby.
 It’s beautiful and entertaining with a cozy ambiance.